On the Convergence Rates of Federated Q-Learning across Heterogeneous Environments: Main Results

-\end{corollary} \begin{remark}[Partial linear speedup and the negative impacts of $E>1$] Intuitively, both terms 1 and 2 decay as if there are $TK$ iterations -- a linear speedup.
+\end{corollary} \begin{remark} Intuitively, both terms 1 and 2 decay as if there are $TK$ iterations.
 In fact, the decay rate of the sampling noises in Corollary \ref{cor: rate}, with respect to $TK$, is the minimax optimal up to polylog factors \citep{vershynin2018high}.
 The decay of the third term is controlled by environmental heterogeneity when $E>1$.
-In sharp contrast to the homogeneous settings, larger $E$ significantly slows down the convergence of this term. \end{remark}
+In sharp contrast to the homogeneous settings, larger $E$ significantly slows down the convergence of this term.
+We show in the next subsection that this slow convergence is fundamental. \end{remark} {\begin{remark}[Communication cost and convergence] From Corollary \ref{cor: rate}, by choosing $E = \tilde{\Theta}(\sqrt{T})$, and other parameters are fixed with respect to $T$, we can reach the same error bound of $\tilde\calO(1/\sqrt{T})$ with communication cost of $\tilde{\calO}(\sqrt{T})$, which is better than $\tilde{\calO}(T)$. \end{remark}}